-As we know the fly fishing definition, we can say that it’s an effective way of fishing where the angler uses a lightweight rod called to fly fishing.
-This fly fishing concept is like enticing the fish by throwing some food where you want to fish.
+As we know the fly fishing definition, we can say that it’s an effective way of fishing where the angler uses a lightweight rod called fly fishing.
+This concept is like enticing the fish by throwing some food where you want to fish.

 When a fish is willing to eat that food, it may take your fly with other foods under the water.
 Then you have to pull the fly to catch the fish.
 So the point is to fool the fish with flies.

 Although there are so many advantages to this fly fishing, let’s grab those from low: